bugcoding/CodePieces/README.md

 - **wind bird**

-  like flappy bird, do not need to touch screen with finger, use mouth to blow to phone mic
+  like flappy bird, do not need to touch screen by finger, use mouth to blow to phone mic

 ### workflows